Hdu-ZhangYi/Hdu-ZhangYi.github.io/_posts/2020-09-20-DC1-walkthrough-learning-notes.md

 # information_collect

-first we need locate the machine.
+frist we need locate the machine.

 we got command as
 ```